tclin0122/cubes-fw/README.md

 ## Getting Started

 - Clone this repository/unzip the archive downloaded via GitHub
-- Download SoftConsole (any latest version should work)
+- Download SoftConsole (any latest version should work)(2023 and later version didn't support the ARM cross compiler so cannot be used)
 - Import this project into SoftConsole
 - Most of the code is under `main.c`, in the `while (1)` loop:
   - `REQ_HK` data is prepared once a second; the second counting is handled